CCI Indicator: Trading Momentum Deviations Solved

 Idealized example of horizontal support and resistance.

-Integrating CCI with Support and Resistance
+Support and Resistance with CCI

 The CCI is a complementary tool that offers confirmation signals or early warnings of potential reversals near crucial support and resistance levels.